 Apparently, the main material of your drinking vessel has a direct effect on the flavor of coffee.
 For starters, it’s paramount to note that both coffee flavor and aroma are harder to detect at temperatures below 50 degrees Celsius (122 degrees Fahrenheit).
 To maximize your enjoyment, take care to use a vessel that can keep your coffee hotter than this threshold for the longest possible time.

-The material of your cup can also affect not only the taste but also the integrity of your coffee through leaching, which is more prone to happen when hot and acidic drinks are involved.
+The material of your cup can also affect not only the taste but also the integrity of your coffee through leaching, which is more likely to happen when hot and acidic drinks are involved.
 When the material leaches into the drink, you will definitely be able to sense it.

 With these considerations in mind, take a look at the most common coffee cup materials and how they may affect the flavor of coffee.

-Glass has a very distinct aesthetic appeal and it’s understandable that many drinkers would opt to enjoy their coffee in a glass vessel.
+Glass has a very distinct aesthetic appeal, and it’s understandable that many drinkers would opt to enjoy their coffee in a glass vessel.
 Take note, however, that, for hot coffee, glass has to be tempered and heat-resistant so that it won’t shatter.
 For a comfortable grip on it, a double-walled glass cup would also be preferable.

 Glass doesn’t leach chemicals, so it won’t affect the taste or odor of your coffee.
 The main caveat with this material is that it has low heat retention, although double-walled glass cups are known to keep the drink temperature more stable.

 While stainless steel is the most common metal used these days for coffee vessels, other metals and alloys also serve.
 Copper, pewter, and sterling silver are just some of them.
-Stainless steel mugs are typically made with two layers of the material with a vacuum in between, allowing no air to transfer temperatures, which means that the coffee it holds can stay hot for a longer time.
+Stainless steel mugs are typically made with two layers of the material with a vacuum in between, allowing no air to transfer temperatures, which means that the coffee they hold can stay hot for a longer time.

 The main issue with metal vessels is leaching.
 Even food-grade stainless steel, especially poorly constructed products, could affect the taste of coffee as it can have a metallic flavor and odor.